mihakralj/pinescript/docs/trends/sma.md

 # Simple Moving Average (SMA)

-The Simple Moving Average (SMA) is a fundamental technical indicator that calculates the average of a selected range of prices over a specified number of periods.
-As a core building block in technical analysis, the SMA provides a smoothed representation of price movement by filtering out short-term fluctuations.
-It assigns equal weight to all price points within the calculation window, making it straightforward to understand but less responsive to recent price changes compared to weighted averages.
+The Simple Moving Average (SMA) is a fundamental technical indicator that calculates the average of a selected range of signals over a specified number of periods.
+As a core building block in technical analysis, the SMA provides a smoothed representation of signal movement by filtering out short-term fluctuations.
+It assigns equal weight to all data points within the calculation window, making it straightforward to understand but less responsive to recent signal changes compared to weighted averages.

 [Pine Script Implementation of SMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends/sma.pine)